kmuncie/omnibus-reader/README.md

 Control is currently keyboard-only.

-- Initiate jetzt by selecting some text and pressing `alt+r`.
+- Initiate jetzt by pressing `alt`-`s` and clicking on the block of text you wish to read.
+Alternatively, select some text before pressing `alt`-`s`.

 - Change size with `+`/`-`.